Center for Power Optimization of Electro-thermal Systems

 - Students from underrepresented minority groups, women, persons with disabilities and veterans are strongly encouraged to apply

-- A 2 page Personal Statement: Please describe your academic and career goals and how the REU program will help you to achieve these goals.
+- A 500 word Personal Statement: Please describe your academic and career goals and how the REU program will help you to achieve these goals

 - A copy of your unofficial transcript